 - Identifying hive inhabitants: workers, drones and the all-important queen

-This is always a very popular course and numbers are limited to provide all participants with a personal and high-quality course.
+This is always a very popular course and numbers are limited to provide all participants with a personal and high-quality experience.

 Introduction to Beekeeping

-This introductory course is delivered in two part – theory and practical – which both last 8 weeks.
+This introductory course is delivered in two parts – theory and practical – which both last eight weeks.

-The Theory Course is covered in a series of 8 evening classroom lectures with study resources available online.
-If spaces are available the course can be booked separately for anyone with a general interest in bees.
+The Theory Course is covered in a series of eight evening classroom lectures with study resources available online.
 The theory course includes: